-Our total revenues decreased by \$1.7 million, or 12.2%, from \$14.6 million to \$12.9 million.
-The decrease was driven by continued deferred purchase decisions in our medical retina and surgical retina product lines, and lower royalties due to the expiration of licensed patents.
+Our total revenues decreased by \$1.7 million \$1.9 million, or 12.2% 14.2%, from \$14.6 million \$13.7 million to \$12.9 million \$11.8 million.
+The decrease was driven by continued deferred purchase decisions an overall softer demand in our medical retina and surgical retina product lines, and lower royalties due to the expiration of licensed patents.

-While we believe that demand for our products remains strong, however the overall capital expenditure landscape within hospitals, surgical centers and physician offices may continue to be negatively impacted by persistent macroeconomic concerns.
+While we believe that demand market for our products remains strong, however the overall capital expenditure landscape within hospitals, surgical centers and physician offices may continue to be negatively impacted by persistent macroeconomic concerns.